microsoft/CCF/doc/operations/run_setup.rst

 Runtime Container
 -----------------

-The ``ccfmsrc.azurecr.io/ccf/app/run`` container can be run to setup an environment containing the ``cchost`` binary (as per the `latest release of CCF <https://github.com/microsoft/CCF/releases/latest>`_) and the associated dependencies.
+The ``mcr.microsoft.com/ccf/app/run`` container can be run to setup an environment containing the ``cchost`` binary and the associated dependencies.

-The pre-built container can be obtained from the ``ccfmsrc.azurecr.io/ccf/app/run`` image on Azure Container Registry:
+The pre-built container can be obtained from the ``mcr.microsoft.com/ccf/app/run`` image on Azure Container Registry:

 .. code-block:: bash

-   $ docker pull ccfmsrc.azurecr.io/ccf/app/run:X.YZ
+   $ docker pull mcr.microsoft.com/ccf/app/run:X.Y.Z

 The container does not contain any particular CCF enclave application, and may be helpful when deploying CCF nodes via docker, k8s, etc. It is up to the operator(s) to mount the appropriate CCF enclave application and start and manage the CCF node.